Serious Illness Training

 Training Objectives

-Mi-CCSI has been contracted by Blue Cross Blue Shield of Michigan as the training entity for this project.
+MI-CCSI has been contracted by Blue Cross Blue Shield of Michigan as the training entity for this project.

 DATES, TIMES & REGISTRATION